rise-tools/rise-tools/docs/docs/guides/use-cases.md

 # Rise Use Cases

-Let's discuss some popular use-cases for Server Defined Rendering!
+Let's discuss some interesting and popular use-cases for Server Defined Rendering!

+## Electron Applications

 ## AB Testing